martyone/sod/README.md

 ### Detecting data corruption

-In order to speed up normal operations, sod works with cached data digests.
+In order to speed up normal operations, Sod works with cached data digests.
 This way it can search for regular changes among hundreds of gigabytes of picture data in few seconds.
 In order to detect data corruption caused by silent disk errors or so, the caches must be baypassed.
 This is achieved with the `--rehash` option.

     sod status --rehash

-This operation takes as long as the initial scan.
+This operation takes as long as an initial scan would do.
 All the data will be re-read from disk and cryptographic digests recreated - be patient.

 This can be used equally for consistency checking of the backups.
+Just run Sod with current working directory under a backup tree.